 For the next few years the Mount Royal Station remained in use by the B&O but with its primary function no longer needed the railroad finally closed the building on June 30, 1961.
 Today, it is completely restored, along with its train shed, and used as the Maryland Institute College of Art (MICA).
-For a timetable of the train during the 1930s please click here.
 For more reading I would strongly suggest the book Royal Blue Line: The Classic B&O Train between Washington and New York by noted railroad historian Herbert H. Harwood Jr. Herb is quite knowledgeable on the B&O and his book covering is premier New York train is certainly the best publication currently out there highlighting its complete history.
 If you're interested in perhaps purchasing the book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.

 Check out the website's digital book (E-book), An Atlas To Classic Short Lines, which features system maps and a brief background of 46 different historic railroads.
 To learn more please click on the image below.